pavel-didin/plant-disease-segmentation/README.md

 - [License](#license)

 ## Overview
 Accurate segmentation of plant diseases is crucial for automated agricultural monitoring.
 Deep learning models like U‑Net require large annotated datasets, while foundation models such as SAM need thousands of fine‑tuning examples.
-In contrast, our pipeline achieves reliable segmentation with only **~180 manually labeled regions** by leveraging classical computer vision and lightweight machine learning.
+In contrast, this pipeline achieves reliable segmentation with only **~180 manually labeled regions** by leveraging classical computer vision and lightweight machine learning.

 ### How It Works
 1. **Healthy Leaf Mask (KNN)**